 - Voters approved an "Active Adult Neighborhood" bylaw, which allows homes for "over-55" households on commercially and industrially zoned land that has been undeveloped for many years.
-The bylaw allows only two (2) such developments to be built, and two have already been approved.
-The Arbor Glen development and Ridgewood At Stow each have 66 units, including four (4) affordable units and the Town received cash in-lieu of actual units in the amount of \$436,209. - Stow adopted inclusionary zoning that applies to any development of six (6) or more units, which requires at least 10% of the units to be affordable and comply with the state's Local Initiative Program (LIP) that ensures inclusion on the Subsidized Housing Inventory.
+The bylaw caps the number of AAN units to no more than 6% of the total number of single family dwellings, and two have already been approved.
+The Arbor Glen development and Ridgewood at Stow each have 66 units, including 7 affordable units and the Town received cash in-lieu of actual units in the amount of \$236,408 for three of the required units at Arbor Glen. - Stow adopted inclusionary zoning that applies to any development of six (6) or more units, which requires at least 10% of the units to be affordable and comply with the state's Local Initiative Program (LIP) that ensures inclusion on the Subsidized Housing Inventory.
 The bylaw allows developers to build the requisite number of units off-site or pay a fee in-lieu of actual units based on three (3) times 80% of the HUD area median income for a household of four (4).
 Both single-family and multi-family units are allowed, however, any multi-family units have specific criteria. - Town Meeting approved a "Planned Conservation Development" bylaw that encourages developers to preserve open space and design compact housing clusters, including a mix of attached housing units and traditional single-family homes.
-All units to date were built at market prices; however, affordable housing is now required in PCDs as part of the recentlyadopted inclusionary zoning. - The Stow Board of Selectmen adopted a Comprehensive Permit Policy in April 2002 that conveys the Town's expectations for housing developed under Chapter 40B including minimum performance standards and trade-offs the Town is willing to explore with developers.
+All units to date were built at market prices; however, affordable housing is now required in PCDs as part of the recently-adopted inclusionary zoning. - The Stow Board of Selectmen adopted a Comprehensive Permit Policy in April 2002 that conveys the Town's expectations for housing developed under Chapter 40B including minimum performance standards and trade-offs the Town is willing to explore with developers.
 The policy states that the most acute housing need is rental housing for all income levels and encourages rental development proposals.
 It also recognized the significant gap between affordable units and high-end housing and promotes a range of housing alternatives to address the need of more moderate-income households.
 This Policy has not been utilized to date and should be revisited and updated to better reflect changes in state and local regulations, policies and local housing needs (see strategy 1.d)

-As noted above, the Town has made considerable progress in promoting smart growth development and affordable housing through recent zoning changes, and through CPA support for housing initiatives, notably the recent \$1.65 CPA allocation for 67 new rental units through the expansion of existing affordable housing developments at Pilot Grove and Plantation Apartments, sponsored by the Stow Community Housing Corporation (SCHC) with an additional \$150,000 in CPA funding for predevelopment work, and a small grant from the Stow Municipal Affordable Housing Trust for pre-development expenses..
+As noted above, the Town has made considerable progress in promoting smart growth development and affordable housing through recent zoning changes, and through CPA support for housing initiatives, notably the recent \$1,750,000 CPA allocation for 67 new rental units through the expansion of existing affordable housing developments at Pilot Grove and Plantation Apartments, sponsored by the Stow Community Housing Corporation (SCHC) with an additional \$150,000 in CPA funding for predevelopment work, and a small grant from the Stow Municipal Affordable Housing Trust for pre-development expenses.